A French chef once said “the secret of life is … butter”.

-Many say that a good barbecue requires a great device to cook outdoors.
-But no matter if it is gas, charcoal or stone, the secret is in the flavor.
-Here are three recommendations to season your way to a great barbecue dinner:
+Many people say that good barbecue requires a great grill to cook outdoors.
+No matter if your grill is gas, charcoal or stone, the secret to good barbecue is in the way you prepare your meat.
+Here are three great recommendations to season your way to a great barbecue dinner:

 Savory butters are an excellent way to add flavor after cooking if placed on a steak or baked potato.
-Garlic butter is a favorite and the most popular.
-Another great one is butter and parsley.
+Garlic butter is a favorite and the most popular butter to use.
+Another great savory butter option is butter and parsley.

 It is very easy to prepare.
 Just take 4 ounces of soft butter, a few drops of lemon juice, a tablespoon of fresh parsley (crushed) and black pepper to taste.
 Mix all the ingredients and refrigerate.
 You can use other combinations like radishes, anchovies, sweet peppers, curry, or finely grated lemon peels.